paulocv/my_tools/README.md

 # my_tools
-Some tool packages that I use for my codes.
+Personal tools that I use for my codes.

+* file_tools.py
+  Argv reading and checking.
+Configuration file reading and writing.

+* network_gen_tools.py
+  Generation and manipulation algorithms for networks, using python's networkx.

+* database_tools.py
+  Tools for manipulating output files from 'paramvar' simulations.